×

 Tax incentives in Singapore

-Type of Incentive Incentive Policy Overview
+Type of Incentives - Overview

 Headquarter and internationalization incentives: Tax exemption for start-up companies 75% tax exemption on the first S$100k (US$73,6k) of normal chargeable income (income taxed at prevailing corporate tax rates), plus 50% tax exemption on next S$100k (US$73,6k) of normal chargeable income.